nathankrishnan/nathankrishnan.github.io/_posts/2016-10-11-big-o-notation.md

 # Comparing Efficiencies
-Imagine you're trying to find the smallest in-app purchase you've made.
+Imagine you're trying to find the smallest in-app purchase you've recieved from a customer.
 How would you go about doing this?
 Let's take a look at two different approaches and compare them.
 If our inventory list had 100 items then our function would have to print 10,000 times.

 O(n^2)
 ```